Tahir Dawar: Police career in Bannu

 In 1995, he joined the Khyber Pakhtunkhwa Police as assistant sub-inspector in Bannu.
 He continued his studies while working in the police and completed his master's degree in Pashto in 1997.

 He was appointed as station house officer at a police station in Bannu in 1998.
 He was promoted as sub-inspector in 2002 and as inspector in 2007.
 He was posted to Morocco and Sudan as part of the United Nations peacekeeping mission in 2003 and 2005, respectively.

-While posted in Bannu, he suffered gunshot wounds to his arm and leg during a clash with militants in 2005.
-Subsequently, the militants attacked his home in Bannu in 2008, killing his guard.
+While posted in Bannu, he was wounded 3 times during a clash with militants in 2005.
+Subsequently, the militants did suicide attack his home in Bannu in 2008, killing his guard.
 Dawar once volunteered to supply arms and ammunition to the Hawed police station in Bannu.
 However, the control room made an error, and the information was not passed on to the police station.
 The police opened fire on him due to the confusion, and he received a gunshot wound to his right arm.
 He narrowly survived two suicide attacks by the Taliban in 2007 and 2009, in the latter of which he was wounded.

 Tahir received the Quaid-e-Azam Police Medal, the highest award for a police officer in Pakistan, for his gallantry and dedication with job.